Patronicity Resources Logo

 The crowdgranting model reduces the barriers of entry for applicant organizations to apply for the matching grant since the crowdfunding component not only serves as the initial grant application but the process itself drives further community engagement.
 The program allows for any applicant that meets the basic eligibility parameters of the grant to be given conditional approval, and then the community becomes the final review committee, where if they are able to showcase community support through crowdfunding and fundraising, they receive the matching grant.

 Community members from local residents, neighborhood businesses, and community stakeholders are able to vote with their dollars in the form of support and donations on the projects they find most valuable and important.
-This also allows for new grassroot organizations that lack the capacity to write a formal grant or lack previous relationships and track records with grantors, to showcase their organizations worth through the community backing of their work.
-The community’s voice now became a part of the grant review process and public funds are being backed through the support of their donations.
+This also allows new grassroots organizations that lack the capacity to write a formal grant or lack previous relationships and track records with grantors to showcase their organization's worth through the community backing of their work.
+The community’s voice has now bocame a part of the grant review process, and public funds are being backed through the support of their donations.

 The MEDC has continued its investment in the Public Spaces, Community Places program, providing over $10.1 million in matching grants to over 300 projects across the state.
 The program continues to see tremendous community support with over 54,000 patrons contributing over $11.8 million to crowdfunding campaigns since the programs’ inception.

-We spoke with Katharine Czarnecki Merritt, former Senior Vice President of Community Development at the MEDC, about how they changed the way they delivered tools to local communities and had one quarter of the population donate to a campaign in rural Portland, Michigan.
+We spoke with Katharine Czarnecki Merritt, former Senior Vice President of Community Development at the MEDC, about how they changed how they delivered tools to local communities and had one-quarter of the population donate to a campaign in rural Portland, Michigan.

 Houghton, MI skatepark